Anonymous broadcasting of classical information with a continuous-variable topological quantum code: Broadcaster anonymity

+Note, however, that in any particular instance of the broadcast, $p$~would not be a valid estimate of the probability that that particular broadcaster is correctly guessed.
+We press on nonetheless using~$p$ because the analytic form of the mutual information makes it convenient for analysis.
+We perform the single-shot analysis using the (less accessible but more appropriate) min-entropy in Sec.~\ref{sec:singleshot}.

-using log base 2.
-Replacing $I(\vec M;A)$ in Eq.~\eqref{eq:highanon} with its upper bound from Eq.~\eqref{eq:mutinfobound} and then squaring both sides only strengthens the condition, which lets us write the following in the limit of a good resource state ($\epsilon \ll 1$):
+We want the quantity~$p$ to be small ($ p \ll 1$).
+Replacing $I(\vec M;A)$ in Eq.~\eqref{eq:geomeanp} \blk with its upper bound from Eq.~\eqref{eq:mutinfobound} and then squaring both sides only strengthens the condition, which lets us write the following in the limit of a good resource state ($\epsilon \ll 1$):